vikiscience/Navigation_with_Deep_Reinforcement_Learning/README.md

 5. To train your own agent with hyperparameter values specified in `const.py`, use the following command:

    `python main.py -e train`

+   This will produce 2 files, `models/model.npy` and `output/score.png`

-6. To see the reference agent provided in this repo in action, execute:
+6. To see the **reference** agent provided in this repo in action, execute:

    `python main.py -e test -r`